Jean-Baptiste-Lasselle/kytes/README.md

 * Install Kytes on a machine, give Kytes hardware, then Kytes starts working for you.
 * Once installed,  Only one user is created in Kytes: the property manager.
 * You follow a security procedure to activate The initial property manager, which includes changing password before any operation.
-* Then you use the initial property manager to create other property managers, or organisation accounts.
+* Then you use the initial property manager to create other property managers, or organization accounts.
 * Property managers may create organisations, and there is at least one pmo user created with each organisation.
 * The same user may be both Property manager and PMO, only a PMO, or only a Property Manager (that would be a sysadmin...).
 * Only a PMO user may spawn new production lines for an organization he belongs to.
 The same user maybe a PMO for several organozations.